 To be self-loving is to do and be what feels right for you rather than doing or saying what is expected of you from others.

-Meditation is a very beneficial tool, however mystique and confusion surround it, as there are so many conflicting and complex ways in which we are supposed to do it.
+Meditation is a very beneficial tool, however, mystique and confusion surround it, as there are so many conflicting and complex ways in which we are supposed to do it.

-However, the gentle breath mediation is a very simple technique, which takes away this mystery.
+However, the gentle breath meditation is a very simple technique, which takes away this mystery.
 It simply consists of sitting with your eyes closed and breathing gently.
 It is unnecessary to use fancy hand or leg positions, or “empty” the mind or achieve an altered state and needless to meditate for hours at a time.

 Meditating 3 times a day for 10-15 minutes preferably upon waking, at lunchtime and before bed is sufficient to bring about beneficial changes.
 [See The Gentle Breath Mediation for a description of the technique].

 The gentle breath mediation will not leave you feeling blissed or relaxed so to speak but will give you a feeling of centredness, stillness and gentleness within the body allowing you to connect to your true state of being or essence.
-In-truth the gentle breath meditation reconnects you to your inner-heart.
+In-truth the gentle breath meditation reconnects you to your inner heart.
 This connection fills your body with the firey energy of the soul which reduces the amount of pranic energy in the body.
 Pranic/emotional energy is the energy responsible for all diseases and illnesses.
 The firey energy of the soul in time energetically reconfigures your body back to your divine design which is free of all disharmony and disease.

 Mediating for periods longer than 10-15 minutes is purely a distraction or indulgence that “numbs” the body leaving you feeling bliss, calmness and relaxation.
 You can be tricked or fooled into thinking that this is a good way to feel as it feels better in your body than the stress or anxiety etc that you are used to.
 However, meditating for too long actually increases pranic energy, the pranic energy that is the cause of all our illnesses, diseases and conditions in the first place.